 When is the last time FCLWD raised rates?

 The current rate structure and pricing has been in place since 2015.

 What are the major findings in the rate study?

 There are two major findings in the rate study.
 The first is that the District is now getting closer to major investments in securing our water future through our participation in NISP and a regional water treatment plant, and we must look at how we can raise revenue to pay for these investments.
 The rate study also found that some customer classes are placing a higher demand on the water system now than in the past, and that their cost of service is out of alignment and should be rebalanced.
 Generally, the rate study found that the District should weigh whether it could better meet the needs of securing our water future and maintaining our infrastructure by adopting a practice of small, predictable rate increases over time rather than larger increases every few years.

 What are the next steps?

 The FCLWD Board is reviewing the rate study.
-The Board anticipates a public rate hearing at the May 22nd board meeting.
+The Board anticipates a public rate hearing to happen in the near future, after the election has taken place.
 At that time, the Board may choose to vote on the rate increases, or delay until a future date.

 What does a 4% increase mean to an average residential customer?

 A 4% increase would mean an average single family residential customer that uses the same amount of water as they did in 2017 would see their monthly bill increase by 4%.
 For example, if your June 2017 water bill was $50 and you use the same amount of water in 2018, you’d see a $2 increase on your water bill.